ibm-cloud-docs/FileStorage/duplicate-volume.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Creating and managing duplicate volumes
+# Creating and managing duplicate {{site.data.keyword.filestorage_short}} volumes
 {: #duplicatevolume}

+Create a duplicate file storage volume from a snapshot with inherited and customizable capacity and performance options.
+The duplicate can be dependent or independent.
+{: shortdesc}

 You can create a duplicate of an existing {{site.data.keyword.filestorage_full}}.
 The duplicate volume inherits the capacity and performance options of the original volume by default.
 However, both attributes can be changed.
 The duplicate has a copy of the data up to the point-in-time of the snapshot that was used to create it.
 The duplicate volume can be dependent or independent from the original volume.
-{: shortdesc}

 If you are a Dedicated account user of {{site.data.keyword.containerlong}}, see your options for duplicating a volume in the [{{site.data.keyword.containerlong_notm}} Documentation](/docs/containers?topic=containers-file_storage#file_backup_restore).
 {: tip}